SAP-archive/xf-addons/README.md

-# XF Addons
+# XF Add-ons
-Kyma Addons for the SAP Cloud Platform Extension Factory (XF) installable via the Service Catalog.
+Kyma Add-ons for the SAP Cloud Platform Extension Factory (XF) installable via the Service Catalog.

 ## Description
 The SAP CP Extension Factory (XF) is designed to easily extend and mash up different SAP applications and third-party APIs.
 The [Kyma Helm Broker](https://kyma-project.io/docs/components/helm-broker/) provides a mechanism to easily deploy integration and extension functionality for SAP applications (addons) to a running XF cluster.
-The `XF Addons` are the default set of addons for any XF cluster by mainly providing connector and mock addons for SAP Marketing Cloud, SAP Cloud for Customer, and SAP Commerce Cloud.
+The `XF Add-ons` are the default set of add-ons for any XF cluster by mainly providing connector and mock add-ons for SAP Marketing Cloud, SAP Cloud for Customer, and SAP Commerce Cloud.

 ## Installation
-This addons repository as defined by [index.yaml](addons/index.yaml) is installed to XF by default.
+This add-ons repository as defined by [index.yaml](addons/index.yaml) is installed to XF by default.

 If you need to install it manually, you need to create a `ClusterAddonsConfiguration` or `AddonsConfiguration` resource in your XF or Kyma cluster using URL `github.com/sap/xf-addons//addons/index.yaml?ref=latest`: